Skin: The Largest Organ of The Human Body

 The skin is both the source and target of several hormones, has its own immune system, is our largest sensory organ, and so on.
 Without this remarkable organ, human life as we know it would not be possible.

-The human skin is really amazing.
-On the average human, the skin weighs about 8 to 9 pounds, covers an area of over 22 square feet and has 300 million skin cells (19 million per square inch).
+Depending on your height and body mass, the skin weighs between 7.5 and 22 pounds) and has a surface area of 1.5 to 2 square meters.
+On the average human, the skin weighs about 8 to 9 pounds, covers an area of over 22 square feet, and has 300 million skin cells (19 million per square inch).

 The skin contains over 11 miles of blood vessels and 45 miles of nerve cells.